 What is Emotional Intelligence?

 Emotional intelligence is row-days recognised as a core leadership capability.
-It is sometimes referred to as EI or EQ and encompasses the ability to perceive, manage and understand the emotions of one-self and also other people.
-Along with this ability comes a greater awareness of how feelings can influence the goals, intentions and behaviour of people.
+It is sometimes referred to as EI or EQ and encompasses the ability to perceive, manage and understand the emotions and motivations of one-self and also other people.

 EI is a different type of intelligence; it has been described as being “heart smart” rather than just “book smart”.
 You may know of some people who are technically brilliant but socially inept.
 The development of EI is crucial to leading a balanced, successful and happy life.

 One EI model identifies six different components of emotional intelligence:

 - Knowing your emotions.
 With self-awareness, you are able to recognise how you feel about any given situation that you are faced with.
 This means you would be able to identify early signs that you are becoming stressed, for example